somethingololo/somethingololo/README.md

 - 👋 Hi, I’m @somethingololo
 - 👀 I’m interested in webdev and gamedev
-- 🌱 I’m currently a university student studying Computer Science
+- 🌱 Working as a Software engineer
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me: evabogomil@gmail.com